bradfox2/WordParsing/README.md

 ## Bert as a service startup

-If desired to use BERT, the service highly recommended to be started independently, with a trained BERT model.
+If desired to use BERT, the service is recommended to be started independently with a trained BERT model.
 Else it will be started with a pretrained model that must be referenced in config.BERT_MODEL_DIR.

 - running with finetuned model from previous classification task training:
 ```bash